yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     },
     ```

-    After adding the code, it will look like this.
+    After adding the code, it will look like this:

     ![This is a screenshot of the code pasted inside the of the "parameters" object.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image37.png "Pasted block of JSON code")

 ### Task 7: Configure the name of the web app using the environments parameters

 1. Next, you need to configure the template so that it dynamically generates the name of the web application based on the environment it is being deployed to.
 Click on the parameters item in the JSON Outline window to locate its JSON code.
-Then, location the "variables" section and replace the corresponding TailspinToysWebName value with the following code.
+Then, location the "variables" section and replace the corresponding TailspinToysWebName value with the following code:

     "TailspinToysWebName": "[concat('TailspinToysWeb', '-', parameters('environment'), '-', uniqueString(resourceGroup().id))]"},

-After adding the code, it will look like this.
+After adding the code, it will look like this:

 ![This is a screenshot of the code replacement of the TailspinToysWebName value in the "variables" section.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image38.png "Pasted block of JSON code")

 ### Task 8: Add a deployment slot for the "staging" version of the site

 2. Next, you need to add the "staging" deployment slot to the web app.
 This is used during a deployment to stage the new version of the web app.
 This is going to require some manual code because there is not a wizard for this resource type.
 Click on the TailspinToysWeb web app resource to locate its JSON code.
 Then, add this code to the "resources" array, just below the element for the application insights extension.

     ```
     {
         "apiVersion": "2015-08-01",